-Wonderfully ‘zesty’ Instant Pot Cilantro Lime Rice is an incredibly tasty rice side dish that is suitable for so many meals!
+This Instant Pot Cilantro Lime Rice is an incredibly tasty rice side dish that is suitable for so many meals!
 From pairing with your Mexican food entrees to serving with seafood, or a Thai-inspired dish, this fragrant rice is sure to become a household staple!
 Once you see how easy it is, you'll want to make rice in your Instant Pot from here on out!

 The cilantro and lime combo in this recipe gives the rice a zesty, fragrant quality.
-The Instant Pot rice will have a wonderful chewy texture, without being sticky - or overcooked!
+The Instant Pot rice will have a wonderfully chewy texture, without being sticky - or overcooked!

-- Water – Just for cooking the rice.
-Please do check the cooking times on the package, based on what type of rice you choose.
+- Water – 2 cups of water for cooking the rice.
+Please check the cooking times on the package, based on what type of rice you choose.

 - Lime – The juice and zest of 1 lime.
 Fresh lime juice has a brighter and more intense taste than bottled – but bottled is better than no lime juice at all!
 You can also experiment with a mixture of lime and lemon juice!
 PS, don't skip the lime zest!
-Fresh lime zest is AMAZING in this rice!!
+Fresh lime zest is AMAZING in this rice!

-Cooking rice in your instant pot or pressure cooker frees up the stovetop for your main or other sides.
-It’s pretty much fuss-free and turns out beautifully cooked rice every time!
+Cooking rice in your instant pot or pressure cooker frees up the stovetop for your main course or other sides!
+You'll need your Instant Pot or a pressure cooker, a fine mesh sieve, and a silicone spatula.

 Cook the White Rice

-- First, it is always important to rinse your rice to remove the starch on the surface of the grain – otherwise, it will get gummy.
-Run the rice under cool water in a fine-mesh strainer until the water runs clear.
+- Rinse.
+First, it is always important to rinse your rice to remove the starch on the surface of the grain – otherwise, it will get gummy.
+Run 2 cups of rice under cool water in a fine-mesh strainer until the water runs clear.
 Shake the rice or turn it with a large spoon or spatula to make sure every piece is rinsed.

-- Place the rinsed rice into your instant pot and add the water.
+- Add water.
+Place the rinsed rice into your instant pot and add 2 cups of water.
 Double-check to see that there aren’t any rice grains sticking to the inside pot (above the water line).
 Make sure that your instant pot lid is correctly set and securely sealed.

-- Now it’s time to set the Instant Pot!
+- Cook.
+Now it’s time to set the Instant Pot!
 For rice, you should use the manual function to cook for 3 minutes on HIGH.
 (The IP or pressure cooker will need to heat for a few minutes before the cooking time starts.)

-- Then allow 10 minutes for the cooked rice to NPR (natural pressure release) before opening the vent to finish releasing the steam.
+- Release.
+Then allow 10 minutes for the cooked rice to NPR (natural pressure release) before opening the vent to finish releasing the steam.
 Be very careful, as steam burns are serious!

-Fluff the rice up a bit using a fork and stir in ⅓ cup of freshly chopped cilantro, lime zest and juice, and the optional coconut oil ( or butter).
+- Add cilantro and lime.
+Fluff the rice up a bit using a fork and stir in ⅓ cup of freshly chopped cilantro, and the zest and juice of 1 lime (plus the optional coconut oil or butter).
 Add extra of any ingredient to taste!

 This fluffy and delicious instant pot cilantro lime rice will complement almost ANY dish of Mexican or Asian origin.
 It can also make a delicious meal on its own – just toss in some protein like baked chicken, easy air fryer shrimp, roasted pork belly, or tofu!
 Enjoy!

 You can easily make a big batch of this rice and serve it with different meals throughout the week.
 Just be sure that your rice is stored in an airtight container in the refrigerator and it will last for up to 4-5 days.

-Make sure the rice is completely cool before transferring to a container or it will get lumpy and sticky.
-To reheat, just add a bit of water to a pot, cover, and heat on medium-low while stirring until completely warm.
+Make sure the rice is completely cool before transferring it to a container or it will get lumpy and sticky.

 Freezing Cilantro Lime Rice